-As we all do increasingly more business online, it becomes necessary to have a good high qualify landing page for each service we offer or product we sell.
+As we all do increasingly more business online, it becomes necessary to have a good high quality landing page for each service we offer or product we sell.
 Yet, particularly in Japan, I see so many poor landing pages.
-These landing pages fail to garner users’ attention, and fail to convert visitors into customers.
+These landing pages fail to garner users’ attention and fail to convert visitors into customers.
 Many businesses don’t realize that they are losing customers every day.

 In short, a landing page is the first page visitors see when they “land” on your site.